nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 3b.
-The given student id is invalid.
+The given Student ID is invalid.

     * 3b1.
 TAPA shows an error message.